FAQ — Alta Vista: Recreation Centers - TD amenities - Activity Suggestions

 Endless hiking trails in Tahoe Donner

-• Donner Lake State Park — directly adjacent to The TD marina, much more expansive; beautiful for walking and beach access for swimming in the lake.
+• Donner Lake State Park — directly adjacent to the TD Marina, much more expansive; beautiful for walking and beach access for swimming in the lake.
 No, or comparatively very low, fee for day-use.

 • Sand Harbor.
 Our favorite spot on Lake Tahoe.
 You’ll recognize it from the post cards: clear water, rocks to jump off, good casual restaurant, boat launch and rental.
 Crowded but terrific.
 Go EARLY as parking fills up on weekends.